SheruShafiq/Bit-Exam-Main/docs/daily_log.md

 - Client reported some styling errors on their end (Screenshots in clientReport folder)
 - Fixed the styling errors and tested them on build
 - submitted the build to the client for approval
+> ## **24/03/2023**
+- Setted up testing envoirnment for e2e and unit testing in Cypress
+- Setting up documentation and tests for the application
+- Completed the documentation for the loadingScreen Component
+> ## **27/03/2023**
+- Continuing to work on the documentation and tests
+- Setted documentation for FormComponent